chao-ji/np-auto-diff/README.md

 ## Installation
-Note that the only third party library dependency is NumPy.
+Note that installation is extremely simple, because it requires no third party libraries but NumPy.
 And this framework is tested in Python3 (some Python2 syntaxes are not compatible).

 After cloning the repository,